TehShrike/sheetsy/readme.md

 # Possible additions

-If you find yourself needing these, open an issue with full details, or a pull request with tests.
+If you find yourself needing these, open an issue with full details about your use case, or a pull request with tests.

 - Return some other metadata with the document/sheets, such as author or last updated time
 - Handle private sheets